casouri/vundo/README.txt

 - vundo-stem
 - vundo-highlight

-If you want to use prettier Unicode characters to draw the tree, like this:
+If you want to use prettier Unicode characters to draw the tree like
+this:

     ○──○──○
     │  └──●